futurice/jolt-app/README.md

 - This repository was created by using https://github.com/slack-samples/deno-give-kudos as a template.
 - (There is Joltbot (https://futurice.slack.com/apps/A01NPRG2AEP-joltbot?settings=1&next_id=0) in Futurice Slack workspace already.
 It was created in 2021 but no documentation or GitHub repository could be found.)

+9.11.2023 Ville Haapavaara
+- The slash command feature was not implemented.
+The Jolt can only be submitted through a form for now.
+The slash command would've needed a custom application hosted in a separate service with a separate datastore.
+With the form we were able to utilize the Slack infra (hosting, datastore etc.).
+This made developing the application significantly simpler

 ---